 Celtics power past Wizards in Game 7, 115-105

-Boston Celtics guard Isaiah Thomas is introduced before Game 7 of a second-round NBA basketball playoff series against the Washington Wizards, Monday, May 15, 2017, in Boston.
-Boston Celtics guard Isaiah Thomas shoots between Washington Wizards guard John Wall, left, and Wizards center Marcin Gortat during the first quarter of Game 7 of a second-round NBA basketball playoff series, Monday, May 15, 2017, in Boston.
+Boston Celtics guard Isaiah Thomas is introduced before Game 7 of a second-round NBA basketball playoff series against the Washington Wizards, Monday, May 15, 2017, in Boston. .
+Boston Celtics center Kelly Olynyk, right, appeals to referee Monty McCutchen during the second quarter of Game 7 of a second-round NBA basketball playoff series against the Washington Wizards, Monday, May 15, 2017, in Bo... .

 Add your comments below